Vulture (Marvel Comics): Jimmy Natale

 A fourth Vulture appears in the story arc "Spider-Man 24/7".
 He is a human/bird hybrid vigilante rather than supervillain, mercilessly killing and eating criminals.
-While fighting, he temporarily blinded Spider-Man by an acid the creature spits in his face.
+While fighting, he temporarily blinded Spider-Man with an acid that the creature spits in his face.
 Spider-Man defeated a newer Vulture in the Yankee Stadium.

 During The Gauntlet storyline, he escaped from prison and goes after the mobsters responsible for his transformation.
 The first mobster he finds revealed Vulture's past as the Maggia's "cleaner" Jimmy Natale and then, lies about the transformation caused by J. Jonah Jameson.
 In truth, it is actually Dr. Charles Goss, a biochemist who used these machines that were previously owned by the Stillwell brothers so they can have a new Vulture.
 Dr. Goss fibs that Jameson had a hand in his creation, until he confessed to the proper authorities.
 When Spider-Man fended him off, Vulture visits the mobster again, who came clean for being behind his mutation.
 After that, he killed him.
 Vulture was later seen soaring above the Daily Bugle ruins and flew past by a jobless Peter Parker at night.

 In the Origin of the Species story-arc, the Vulture joins Doctor Octopus' supervillain team, which was assembled to procure specific items.
 He attacks Spider-Man, who is caring for Lily Hollister's newborn child in Hamilton Heights, but their fight was interrupted by the Freak.
 The two villains team-up after a brief scrimmage and are knocked out by Spider-Man.

 A further-mutated Vulture is hired by the Exchange to assassinate the Punisher.
 Vulture ambushes the vigilante at an abandoned warehouse, and the two engage in an aerial battle, which ends with the Punisher fatally stabbing the Vulture in the torso and jaw, causing him to crash land in the South Bronx.
 The Punisher fled the scene, leaving Vulture's body to be recovered by the NYPD, and examined by Carlie Cooper.

 Powers, abilities, and equipment

+By utilizing their Vulture harnesses, each Vulture is able to fly as if with a natural winged flight.
+He wears a costume of synthetic stretch fabric housing an electromagnetic harness with artificial bird-like wings attached beneath the arms.
+This consists of an anti-graviton generator worn on his body as a harness, enabling him to hover silently with precise maneuverability.